lautanal/quicksort/documentation/testdocument.md

 ### Running Time Study

-A Macbook Pro computer with a 2.5GHz Intel Core I7 processor and 16GB of RAM memory was used in the empirical tests.
-Random integer tables of different sizes were sorted in the tests.
-The size of the tables varied between 2^10 − 2^30 (1,024 − 1,073,741,824).
+The test computer used was a MacBook Pro with a 2.5 GHz Intel Core i7 processor and 16 GB of RAM.
+The measurements involved sorting randomly generated integer arrays of various sizes, ranging from 2^10 - 2^30 (1,024 to 1,073,741,824 elements).

-The results agree quite well with the previously published results (picture).
-Of course, the efficiency depends a lot on the architecture of the computer used in tests, so a direct comparison with other studies is difficult.
+The results of the time complexity comparisons are largely consistent with previously published findings (figure).
+However, efficiency depends significantly on the architecture of the computer used for comparisons, making direct comparisons with other studies challenging.

-According to the tests, the dual pivot algorithm is about 10% faster than the classic quicksort.
-The algorithm with three pivots is about 6–7% better than dual pivot method.
+According to the tests, the dual-pivot algorithm is approximately 10% faster than classic QuickSort.
+Meanwhile, the three-pivot algorithm is about 6–7% more efficient than the dual-pivot method.

 <img src="png/runtime_own.png" width="750">